byu-oit/terraform-aws-standard-fargate/README.md

 You can pass in either the object from the AWS terraform provider for an AWS Hosted Zone, or just an object with the following attributes:
 * **`name`** - (Required) Name of the hosted zone
 * **`id`** - (Required) ID of the hosted zone

+#### autoscaling_config
+This module will create basic default autoscaling policies and alarms and you can define some variables of these default autoscaling policies.
+* **`min_capacity`** - (Required) Minimum task count for autoscaling (this will also be used to define the initial desired count of the ECS Fargate Service)
+* **`max_capacity`** - (Required) Maximum task count for autoscaling

+**Note:** If you want to define your own autoscaling policies/alarms then you need to set this field to `null` at which point this module will not create any policies/alarms.

+**Note:** the desired count of the ECS Fargate Service will be set the first time terraform runs but changes to desired count will be ignored after the first time.

 #### CloudWatch logs
 This module will create a CloudWatch log group named `fargate/<app_name>` with log streams named `<app_name>/<container_name>/<container_id>`.